andredesousa/advanced-nest-scaffold/README.md

 Nest comes with a built-in text-based logger which is used during application bootstrapping and several other circumstances such as displaying caught exceptions (i.e., system logging).
 However, to improve these messages, it was override by [Pino](https://getpino.io/).
 You can see Pino's configuration by opening the [app.logger.ts](src/app/app.logger.ts) file.

+## Error handling

+The REST API of the User Preferences signals all error conditions by an HTTP response status of either `4xx` or `5xx`.

+Errors that were caused by invalid client requests are mapped to a response status of `4xx`:

+- Request objects that violate a constraint given in the API description will result in a `400 Bad Request`,
+- Request that does not have valid authentication credentials for the target resource will result in a `401 Unauthorized`,
+- Requests that refer to a non-existing object will result in a `404 Resource Not Found`.

+On the other hand, technical errors that were caused inside the app will result in a `500 Internal Server Error`

 ## Security, performance and best practices